Skip to content

 Prepare the model

-First, we can import the ResNet50 model from the TorchVision library.
+import the ResNet50 model from TorchVision.

 1